3km Training Program

 Before starting any training, you must have a medical examination to ensure it is safe for you to do so.

 The season's training plan is based on six phases, each comprising a repeated four-week program.
 The workload in the first three weeks of the four-week program increases each week (easy, medium, hard), and the fourth week comprises active recovery and tests to monitor training progress.
 The four-week cycles aim to:

 Remember, a training program is athlete specific, and the results of the tests in the fourth week can be used to adjust the training in the next four-week cycle to address any limitations.

 The content and quantity of training each week and phase will depend on many factors.
 The Planning page provides an insight into data gathering and preparing training programs.

 Example Training Plan & Programs

 In the specific training phases, you will see that you run at three different paces - race pace, 5% faster than race pace and 5% slower than race pace.
-To do this you have to decide on a realistic target time for your 3 km in phase five.
-The use of appropriate tests in week four of the training plan can be used to determine if your target time needs adjustment and accordingly the session times on your training plan.
+You must decide on a realistic target time for your 3km in phase five.
+The use of appropriate tests in week four of the training plan can determine if your target time needs adjustment and the session times on your training plan.

 What are the objectives of running at these three different paces?

 The following are links to the appropriate page for the activities identified in the training programs.